FindEstater

 Can foreigners buy property in New Jersey?

 Yes, foreigners can purchase property in New Jersey.
-However, they should be aware of specific regulations, such as obtaining an ITIN for tax purposes and understanding local ownership laws.
+However, they should be aware of specific regulations and may need to secure financing through local banks or lenders familiar with foreign transactions.

-What should buyers inspect before purchasing a property?
+What should I inspect when viewing a property?

 Get matched with the right listings